-On 50GCQ units equipped with electromechanical controls or the optional factory-installed RTU Open controller the Defrost Control Board (DFB) coordinates thermostat demands for supply fan control, 1 or 2 stage cooling, 2 stage heating, emergency heating and defrost control with unit operating sequences.
+On 50FCQ units equipped with electromechanical controls or the optional factory-installed RTU Open controller, the Defrost Control Board (DFB) coordinates thermostat demands for supply fan control, 1 or 2 stage cooling, 2 stage heating, emergency heating and defrost control with unit operating sequences.
 The DFB also provides an indoor fan off delay feature (user selectable).
-The DFB also provides an indoor fan off delay feature (user selectable).
-See Fig. 33 for board arrangement.
+See Fig. 30 for board arrangement.

-The DFB is located in the main control box of the 50GCQ unit (see Fig. 34).
+The DFB is located in the main control box of the 50FCQ unit (see Fig. 31).
 All connections are factory-made through harnesses to the UCB (unit control board) to the ECM (direct-drive motor), reversing valve solenoids and to defrost thermostats.
+Refer to

-Refer to Table 3 for details of DFB Inputs and Outputs.
-Refer to Table 4 for unit functions.
+Table 3 for details about unit functions and Table 4 for details of DFB Inputs and Outputs.